Fontler/rock-paper-scissors/README.md

 # Rock Paper Scissors - Javascript Project
-A five round game of Rock Paper Scissors in the developer console! :v:
-Built as a part of the Odin Project curriculum to improve my vanilla JS.
+A five round game of Rock Paper Scissors in the browser! ✌️ Built as a part of the Odin Project curriculum to improve my vanilla JS.